cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 ### Prerequisites

 - An installation of [Unity](https://unity3d.com/get-unity/download).
 This tutorial has been tested with Unity 2019.3f, but should work from 2018.3 on.
 - An installation of Visual Studio with Unity integration.
-Instructions for installing Unity with support for Visual Studio, or adding VisualStudio support to an existing installation of Unity are available [here](https://docs.microsoft.com/en-us/visualstudio/cross-platform/getting-started-with-visual-studio-tools-for-unity?view=vs-2019).
+Instructions for installing Unity with support for Visual Studio or adding VisualStudio support to an existing installation of Unity are available [here](https://docs.microsoft.com/en-us/visualstudio/cross-platform/getting-started-with-visual-studio-tools-for-unity?view=vs-2019).
 - A copy of the HumanFactors release built with support for C#.
 The `bin` folder of the release should contain the following files:
   1. embree3.dll
   2. HumanFactors.dll